n0an/MyNamesEnvironment/README.md

    - **cell_start_number**
    - **cell_end_number**
 - Source: **sourceTableStage2.xlsx**
 - Result: **DoneTable.xlsx** (with imageName filled to column 'F' for every name).
+Delete sourceTableStage2.xlsx

+### Collecting images for names
 5. Collect images for names using script
 - Use
-  -- **getImages.py**
+  - **getImages.py**
 - Configure:
   - **cell_start_number**
   - **cell_end_number**
   - **macos** = True/False
   - **dirPath** - path where save parsed from URLs images
 - Source: **DoneTable.xlsx**
-- Result: images loaded and saved to *dirPath* using correct image names.
+- Result: names images loaded and saved to *dirPath* using correct image names.
 6. Move *DoneTable.xlsx* to SourceTables storage directory.
 Rename file using template:
 - 'CategoryAliasGenderRace.xlsx' - if there's race
 - 'CategoryAliasGender.xlsx' - no race
 7. Move parsed images from *dirPath* to NamesImages storage directory.
-8. Copy column 'G' and paste to project as Eng plist and column 'L' as Rus plist.
+8. Copy column 'G' and column 'L' contens to Xcode project as plists.
+  8.1.
+In Xcode create 2 plists, named as 'CategoryAliasGender.plist' or 'CategoryAliasGenderRace.plist'
+  8.2.
+Localize created plists - enable Eng and Rus localizations.
+  8.3.
+Copy column contents to standard MacOs Notes.
+  8.4.
+Then copy from Notes to Xcode.
+This action removes unnecessary quotes symbols.
+  8.5.
+'G' - ENG plist.
+'L' - RUS plist
 9. Upload names images using simulator, working directory.
+  9.1.
+Configure ANViewController uploadUsingFileManager() method
+    - Specify correct **pathName**.
+It will be used as directory name in Firebase Storage
-Copy images to !toUpload/ directory and press Upload button.
+    - Edit **fullFileName** prefix checking clause.
+It's preventing from uploading images from other category ang gender 9.2.
+Copy images to **!toUpload/** directory of simulator working directory.
+And press the **Upload** button.